Venezuelan bolívar

 The bolívar [boˈliβaɾ] is the official currency of Venezuela.
-Named after the hero of Latin American independence Simón Bolívar, it was introduced following the monetary reform in 1879, before which the venezolano was circulating.
-Due to its decades-long reliance on silver and gold standards, and then on a peg to the United States dollar, it was considered among the most stable currencies and was internationally accepted until 1964, when the government decided to adopt a floating exchange rate instead.
+Named after the hero of South American independence Simón Bolívar, it was introduced by President Guzman Blanco via the monetary reform of 1879, before which the venezolano was circulating.
+Due to its decades-long reliance on silver and gold standards, and then on a peg to the United States dollar, it was long considered among the most stable currencies.

 Since 1983, the currency has experienced a prolonged period of high inflation, losing value almost 500-fold against the US dollar in the process.
-The depreciation became manageable in mid-2000s, but it still stayed in double digits.
+The depreciation became manageable in the mid-2000s, but it still stayed in double digits.
 It was then, on 1 January 2008, that the hard bolívar (bolívar fuerte in Spanish, sign: Bs.F, code: VEF) replaced the original bolívar (sign: Bs; code: VEB) at a rate of Bs.F 1 to Bs.
 1,000 (the abbreviation Bs. is due to the first and the final letters of the plural form of the currency's name, bolívares).